Backpack Guide: How to Choose a Rucksack

 Multiple internal and externals pockets are useful for organising and separating contents.
 Internal security pockets are essential for stashing valuables whilst side mesh pockets are ideal for holding water bottles.

 To help divide contents further, some larger packs may have a completely separate bottom compartment with zipped access that is closed inside with a drawstring.
-Larger rucksacks might also include a hip belt and lid pockets for easy access to important and frequently used items.
+Larger backpacks might also include a hip belt and lid pockets for easy access to important and frequently used items.

 Reflective piping